-The Loras College Residence Life staff is excited to welcome students back to the campus housing community again this fall.
-Things will look a little different on campus as the health and well-being of our campus community is extremely important.
+The Loras College Residence Life staff welcomed students back to the campus housing community again this fall.
+Things looked a little different on campus as the health and well-being of our campus community is extremely important.

-Safety measures include expanded housing check-in times.
-The custodial staff will provide additional regular facility cleaning and sanitation efforts to mitigate the impact of the coronavirus in our community.
-Inside housing facilities, individuals will be expected to wear masks in shared community areas, practice social distancing, and follow additional safety precautions recommended in the guidance from our Health Center.
+Safety measures included expanded housing check-in times.
+The custodial staff have provided additional regular facility cleaning and sanitation efforts to mitigate the impact of the coronavirus in our community.
+Inside housing facilities, individuals are expected to wear masks in shared community areas, practice social distancing, and follow additional safety precautions recommended in the guidance from our Health Center.

-Returning students who have signed up for housing will have their current residence housing selection honored.
-The total number of students living in Beckman and Rohlman Hall will be reduced to provide additional social distancing and limit the number of individuals sharing common restrooms, shower rooms, and kitchens.
+Returning students who signed up for housing had their current residence housing selection honored.
+The total number of students living in Beckman and Rohlman Hall have been reduced to provide additional social distancing and limit the number of individuals sharing common restrooms, shower rooms, and kitchens.
 In some instances, residence life has placed students in single rooms so that density targets can be achieved.

 Campus Dining has implemented a number of changes to best serve students while simultaneously following CDC guidelines.
 These changes include: